Physical Spirituality

 From the perspective of this book, a creator of the universe is a contradiction in terms.
 The creative process by which new objects emerge into existence is an architective one and therefore limited in both scale and scope to isolated occurrences.

-While the idea of a universal (but non-creator) God is feasible from the perspective of this book, it is not feasible as a singular all-encompassing Godhead (even as advanced by proponents of non-duality), since a godhead that is universal would necessarily be purely connective and therefore not encompass architective meaning.
-And to a god that does not encompass architective meaning, the concept of exact enumeration and therefore of a specific singleness is meaningless.
+While the idea of a universal (but non-creator) God is feasible from the perspective of this book, it is not feasible as an all-encompassing Godhead (even as advanced by proponents of non-duality), since a godhead that is universal would necessarily be purely connective and therefore not encompass architective meaning.

 From the perspective of this book, any idea of an omnipotent all-encompassing Godhead or a Creator of the universe is a myth.
 No God, no human, no anything, could create a galaxy in the shape of a chair and maintain it in that shape.
 (Hence the cover illustration of this book.)

-Even if we were to take universality out of the equation and restrict the scope of the discussion to our planet alone (or any other planet on its own), such that the idea of a singular architective Godhead or Creator becomes feasible and we might validly regard the evolution of life on our planet to have been organized by our Planetary Deity, such a singular Creator would still be uncomprehending of connective meaning and be connectively powerless (other than having a capacity to contain or constrain connectivity) and so still be neither absolutely omniscient nor omnipotent.
+Even if we were to take universality out of the equation and restrict the scope of the discussion to our planet alone (or any other planet on its own), such that the idea of a singular architective Godhead becomes feasible and we might validly regard the arrangement of objects on our planet, the evolution of life and the drama of human history to have been organized by our Planetary Deity, such a singular Creator would still be uncomprehending of connective meaning and be connectively powerless (other than having a capacity to contain or constrain connectivity) and so still be neither absolutely omniscient nor omnipotent.

 There is also a huge moral conundrum associated with the idea of a creator God preceding the creation of the world, namely the existence of evil.
 Why would evil have been intentionally stitched into the fabric of life?
 Did God make a mistake in its construction?
 Is evil here to test us?
 To keep the riffraff out of heaven?
 A God that would intentionally create evil, even as a necessary price of Creation, is not benign.
 The problem of evil also tests the idea of panpsychism, for if materiality springs from a base of consciousness then that base consciousness must include the element of evil.